 “Oh, you mean Rabbi Horowitz?
 I don’t think he’ll be joining you today, gents.
-He was brought in by Park Rangers yesterday afternoon… on a stretcher, all tore up.
+He was brought in by Park Rangers yesterday afternoon… all tore up on a stretcher.
 Word is he’s recovering at the resort infirmary.”

 The two clergy immediately left the table and went to see about their esteemed friend.
 Upon entering his room, they found the Rabbi wrapped in bandages, one arm splinted and suspended in traction, and his body wired to a monitor.
 A nurse cautioned that they could only have a few minutes with him.

 “What in blue blazes happened to you?” the Reverend asked.

 “Oy gevalt!" he said weakly.
 "It vas terrible, just terrible.
 I came across this big bear leaning against a tree, having a vonderful back scratch."
 The Rabbi shrugged... "he looked so content... who am I to spoil his moment of bliss, I said to myself.
 So, I nixed vith the usual spiel and just grabbed his shvantz... and oy vey, it vas then I realized that circumcision vas not a good way to start.”